Ill lady iwith white scarf around her head in white bathrobe comforting her young son while husband looks on.

 A young woman in a hospital bed wearing breathing apparatus

-Smokers are also twice as likely to get pneumonia compared to non-smokers and have an increased chance of suffering pneumonia after surgery.
+People who smoke are also twice as likely to get pneumonia compared to non-smokers and have an increased chance of suffering pneumonia after surgery.

 Boy with blackened lungs and smoke poison words around him